stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Be selective: "I don't sell backlinks to Forex sites... it's too different from my niche."
 (23:12–23:29)
 - Consider building a membership community or offering exclusive content for recurring revenue.

-**Opinion:** *At this stage, the possibilities multiply.
+**Invisibuilder's perspective:** *At this stage, the possibilities multiply.
 Focus on opportunities that align with your values and audience—don't dilute your brand for a quick buck.*

 ---